Rick-Phoenix/sketch/docs/src/templating/render-preset.md

 # Types Of Presets

+There are two kinds of templating presets, which are best used under different kinds of situations.

-### Collection Presets
+### 1. Collection Preset

+**Features**:

+- Aggregates individual templates
+- Can define individual output path
+- Can provide group and individual context

+**Use case**:

-There are two kinds of templating presets.
-One is what I call the `collection` preset, which is for cases when you need more granular control about the templates that you want to select, their output paths and context.
+For cases when you need more granular control about the templates that you want to select, their output paths, or their local context.

+**How it works**:

+You select an individual template, and provide an output path and an optional local context.
+You can provide a group context which can be overridden by a template's individual context.

+Relative paths will resolve from the root of the target directory (which can be defined manually via command for custom templates, or is inferred automatically when the template is being rendered as part of another preset)

+#### Example

 ```yaml
 {{#include ../../../examples/templating/templating.yaml:prop_name}}